 So now we've covered some key performance review phrases, I'll dive into some best practices.

-I go into depth about performance review best practices in my article how to conduct a better performance review.
+Liz Lockhart goes deep into performance review best practices in her article how to conduct a better performance review.

-But here are some brief points to consider in regards to making your performance review an effective and efficient one.
+But here are some brief points to consider to make your performance review an effective and efficient one.

-A growing shift in the world of performance reviews is moving them from an annual basis to something more frequent, from quarterly, to a handful a year.
+A growing shift in the world of performance reviews is moving them from an annual basis to something more frequent e.g. quarterly reviews.